-This web site host and domain name is currently in my name and secured for the 2014-2016 years Photos are posted in one size only.
-Anyone attending an Orange Acres event is welcome to take photos and forward to me for possible Web posting.
-If any Orange Acres resident is interested in helping with this web site, positions are open!
+This web site host and domain name is currently in my name and secured for the 2015-2016 years Photos are posted in one size only.
+You may enlarge them using the keyboard or mouse with your computer, or pinch to make bigger on your tablet or smart phone.
+If any Orange Acres resident is interested in helping or doing this web site, all positions are open! (html knowledge necessary).

 Chaplain Kevin Hackett

 By: Gil Forrler

 March 24, 2015, was the last golf outing of the season.
 Don Hostetler had a Hole-in-One on number 15 at Gulf Gate Golf Course.
 Additional golf league members who witnessed this event were M.J.
 Smith, Bill Spires and Jim Barnett.
 Congratulations!

 Since Chaplain Kevin was away, Sam Finley led 68 of us

 in prayer this morning.

 The Becker's have returned to Orange Acres after being away and the Spires, Spinney's and Strohbeck's will be leaving us.